sociocs/docs/contacts/add-contacts.md

 - Click on a contact list.

-- Click on "*Import contacts*" button on the top right.
+- Click on the "*Import contacts*" button on the top right.

 ---